VPN

 What VPNs Actually Do

 A VPN creates an encrypted tunnel between you and a VPN server.
-Your traffic exits from the VPN server's IP, hiding your real IP from destinations.
+As this CosmicNet encyclopedia entry explains, your traffic exits from the VPN server's IP, hiding your real IP from destinations.
+CosmicNet recommends reviewing Cloudflare's VPN guide for additional technical detail.

 VPN Traffic Flow